arangodb/docs/3.4/hot-backup-restore-introduction.md

 ### Remote Upload and Download

-As an enterprise feature, we have fully integrated the [Rclone](https://rclone.org/) sync for cloud storage.
-RClone is a very versatile inter site sync facility, which opens up a vast field of transport protocols and remote syncing APIs from Amazon's S3 over Dropbox, WebDAV all the way to the local file system and network storage.
+As an Enterprise Edition feature, we have fully integrated the [Rclone](https://rclone.org/) sync for cloud storage.
+Rclone is a very versatile inter site sync facility, which opens up a vast field of transport protocols and remote syncing APIs from Amazon's S3 over Dropbox, WebDAV, all the way to the local file system and network storage.

-One can use the upload and download functionalities to in this way migrate entire cluster installations, copy cluster and single server snapshots all over the world, create an intuitive and easy to use quick access safety backbone of the data operation.
+One can use the upload and download functionalities to migrate entire cluster installations in this way, copy cluster and single server snapshots all over the world, create an intuitive and easy to use quick access safety backbone of the data operation.

-RClone is open source and available under the MIT license is battle tested and has garnered close to 15k stars on github professing to the confidence of lots of users.
+Rclone is open source and available under the MIT license, is battle tested and has garnered close to 15k stars on GitHub professing to the confidence of lots of users.